-- 6.3 Further analysis of attendance records suggests that while attendance from some parties, including MAP components and observers may be on the rise, which is a positive sign, the attendance of other groups such as contracting parties appears to be in decline (Table 2).
+- 6.1 This section reviews the MCSD performance in terms of implementing the changes outlined in the 2008 Almeria Governance decision regarding the MCSD composition.
+As noted above, Almeria indicated that the MCSD should involve: - 22 Contracting Parties (21 riparian states and European Union); - 3 NGOs: - 3 Local authorities; - 3 Socio-economic stakeholders; - 3 Scientific Community; - 3 Intergovernmental organizations working in the field of sustainable development; - 3 Eminent experts in the field of the topics of the MCSD meeting agenda. - An analysis of attendance at the last three MCSD meetings (2009, 2011 and 2013), on the basis of reports of the meetings, indicate that not all these posts in the Almeria composition may have been appointed, and further, that attendance at the MCSD meetings might have been falling even with respect to posts where organisations had been appointed or country nominations made. - 6.3 Further analysis of attendance records suggests that while attendance from some parties, including observers may be on the rise, which is a positive sign, the attendance of other groups such as Contracting Parties appears to be in decline.
 There may be a number of reasons for this, but one possible reason was noted in the Report on the Assessment of the Implementation of the MSSD (UNEP(DEPI)/MED WG.358/4): - 8.
 A different organization of the roles and organization framework concerning UNEP/MAP and in particular national focal points would be needed to create figures working exclusively on the MSSD... - 6.4 It could be that the persons appointed on the MCSD are not working exclusively on the MCSD within the MAP system and in some cases might be the MAP Focal Point.
-This may be positive in terms of coordination given the wide remit of the MCSD, however it may also render the MCSD meetings less attractive given the other fora that the MAP Focal Points have in which to meet.
+This may be positive in terms of coordination, given the wide remit of the MCSD, however it may also render the MCSD meetings less attractive given the other fora that the MAP Focal Points have in which to meet.
 Also the perceived benefits of attendance in terms of the outputs of the MCSD meeting may not be large enough to justify attendance.
-This should inspire the MCSD SC meetings to provide more output-oriented programmes for the meetings, as well as to involve MCSD members more in preparing those outcomes.
+This should inspire the MCSD Steering Committee meetings to provide more output-oriented programmes for the meetings, as well as to involve MCSD members more in preparing those outcomes. - As noted in paragraph 6.2 above, another reason for low attendance of certain categories of members may be that they have not been nominated/invited.
+There are other categories where organisations have been appointed, but they are not attending.
+There are also cases, such as the environmental and sustainability NGOs, where there are more appointees than the three posts required.
+The current composition of the MCSD, as agreed at COP 15, is provided at Annex 3.